rzarr/SLIPPER-docs/Pages/md_README.md

 ## Installation

-In order to install the SW, clone the repository into your local computer and issue the commands
+In order to install the SW, clone the repository into your local machine and issue the commands

 ```cpp
 >> cd slipper/